molpopgen/fwdpy11/doc/pages/softselection.rst

 The only reason to use the identity matrix is to start a simulation with no migration and then change the rates later.
-To see this in action, we'll first generate a new type to track if parents are migrants or not:
+To see this in action, we'll first generate a new type to track if parents of offspring in deme 1 are migrants or not:

 .. ipython:: python